Almesi/VBGL/Code/Docs/ModelLoader.md

 1. Objects hold a Name and Groups
 2. Groups hold a Name and Subgroups
 3. Subgroups hold a set of usable data, used Material, used Smoothing and DataLayout
-4. GLVertex hold the specific VertexData (Position, Texture, Normal or Color)
+4. VBGLVertex hold the specific VertexData (Position, Texture, Normal or Color)
-5. GLFace holds the Indices for each VertexData in GLVertex
+5. VBGLFace holds the Indices for each VertexData in GLVertex

 #### Objects
 * Defined by `o `